You can navigate using the tabs at the bottom of the document!

 The monthly discussion group will consist of guided conversations on how to work with you or your partner’s new libido.
 These open conversation will help to facilitate the rediscovery of sex with your new body.
 Along with promoting open conversation, this group will provide an opportunity to establish a supportive community where sharing what society does not always know how to address is encouraged.
 Each month, Megan Andelloux, director of The CSPH, will provide suggestions, tips, and tools to make sexy time enjoyable and fun with all these changes.

 The Center for Sexual Pleasure and Health is dedicated to providing resources to help you through this transition.
-Sexuality is a part of life and The CSPH is happy to help all individuals feel comfortable and sexy in their bodies.This discussion group is free and is open to all interested individuals and/or couples and will meet on the second Sunday of every month.
+Sexuality is a part of life and The CSPH is happy to help all individuals feel comfortable and sexy in their bodies.This discussion group is free and is open to all interested individuals and/or couples and will meet every month.
 Coffee and bagels will be provided.
+For more information, visit our workshops page.